 To minimize the chance of pregnancy, women should start using contraception as soon as they are discharged.
-If women are not breastfeeding, ovulation usually occurs about 4 to 6 wk postpartum, 2 wk before the first menses.
-However, ovulation can occur earlier; women have conceived as early as 2 wk postpartum.
-Women who are breastfeeding tend to ovulate and menstruate later, usually closer to 6 mo postpartum, although a few ovulate and menstruate (and become pregnant) as quickly as those who are not breastfeeding.
+If women are not breastfeeding, ovulation usually occurs about 4 to 6 weeks postpartum, 2 weeks before the first menses.
+However, ovulation can occur earlier; women have conceived as early as 2 weeks postpartum.
+Women who are breastfeeding tend to ovulate and menstruate later, usually closer to 6 months postpartum, although a few ovulate and menstruate (and become pregnant) as quickly as those who are not breastfeeding.

 Breastfeeding status affects choice of contraceptive.
 For breastfeeding women, nonhormonal methods are usually preferred; among hormonal methods, progestin-only oral contraceptives, depot medroxyprogesterone acetate injections, and progestin implants are preferred because they do not affect milk production.
-Estrogen-progesterone contraceptives can interfere with milk production and should not be initiated until milk production is well established.
-Combined estrogen-progestin vaginal rings can be used after 4 wk postpartum if women are not breastfeeding.
+Estrogen-progesterone contraceptives can interfere with milk production and should not be initiated until milk production is well-established.
+Combined estrogen-progestin vaginal rings can be used after 4 weeks postpartum if women are not breastfeeding.

-A diaphragm should be fitted only after complete involution of the uterus, at 6 to 8 wk; meanwhile, foams, jellies, and condoms should be used.
+A diaphragm should be fitted only after complete involution of the uterus, at 6 to 8 weeks; meanwhile, foams, jellies, and condoms should be used.